GustavoKaned/form-validation/README.md

 # 📄 Form Validation Project

 ## 💻 Description
-A simple form validation project built with HTML, CSS, and JavaScript.
+A simple form validation project built with HTML and JavaScript.
 It validates user input for name and email fields, providing real-time visual feedback by changing input border colors.
 This project demonstrates basic front-end skills such as DOM manipulation, input validation, and user interaction.

 ## 🚀 Technologies
 - HTML